-R2-6.1.4 The role of the Compliance Officer is an onerous one and the CSP shall ensure that it is only accepted by individuals who fully understand the extent of responsibilities attached to the role with adequate skill, knowledge and experience in both compliance and company service providers.

-R2-6.1.5 The role of the Compliance Officer, inter alia includes:

-- a) As the individual responsible for all aspects of compliance, the Compliance Officer will be expected to demonstrate independence of judgement and to exercise proper day to day control over the activity of the CSP in terms of the Act - b) In order to be able to satisfy these requirements, the Compliance Officer must familiarise himself thoroughly with any conditions that may be imposed in relation to the CSP's authorisation as well as the requirements emanating from the Act together with any regulations and rules issued thereunder, as well as any relevant guidance issued by the MFSA, and shall take steps to ensure that the CSP's staff are familiar with the said requirements and any conditions that are relevant to their role within the company. - c) In particular, the Compliance Officer must pay particular attention to those Rules which require the CSP to establish, implement and maintain adequate policies and procedures to identify breaches by the CSP of the applicable authorisation and ongoing requirements, and to minimise the risk of such breaches. - d) The MFSA also expects the Compliance Officer to ensure, that incorrect or misleading information is not provided deliberately or recklessly to the MFSA either in supervisory returns or in any other way.

-R2-6.2 Appointment of Money Laundering Reporting Officer

-R2-6.2.1 CSPs carry on "relevant activity" for the purposes of the Prevention of Money Laundering and Funding of Terrorism Regulations.
-Accordingly, besides adhering to the Prevention of Money Laundering Act, CSPs are required to adhere to the Regulations made thereunder, as well as the Implementing Procedures and any quidance notes issued by the Financial Intelligence Analysis Unit.
+- R2-6.1.4 The role of the Compliance Officer is an onerous one and the CSP shall ensure that it is only accepted by individuals who fully understand the extent of responsibilities attached to the role with adequate skill, knowledge and experience in both compliance and Company Service Providers. - R2-6.1.5 The role of the Compliance Officer, inter alia, includes: - a) As the individual responsible for all aspects of compliance, the Compliance Officer will be expected to demonstrate independence of judgement and to exercise proper day to day control over the activity of the CSP in terms of the Act. - b) In order to be able to satisfy these requirements, the Compliance Officer must familiarise himself thoroughly with any conditions that may be imposed in relation to the CSP's authorisation as well as the requirements emanating from the Act together with any Regulations and rules issued thereunder, as well as any relevant guidance issued by the MFSA, and shall take steps to ensure that the CSP's staff are familiar with the said requirements and any conditions that are relevant to their role within the company. - c) In particular, the Compliance Officer must pay particular attention to those Rules which require the CSP to establish, implement and maintain adequate policies and procedures to identify breaches by the CSP of the applicable authorisation and ongoing requirements, and to minimise the risk of such breaches. - d) The MFSA also expects the Compliance Officer to ensure that incorrect or misleading information is not provided deliberately or recklessly to the MFSA either in supervisory returns or in any other way. - R2-6.2 Appointment of Money Laundering Reporting Officer - R2-6.2.1 CSPs carry on "relevant activity" for the purposes of the Prevention of Money Laundering and Funding of Terrorism Regulations.
+Accordingly, besides adhering to the Prevention of Money Laundering Act, CSPs are required to adhere to the Regulations made thereunder, as well as the Implementing Procedures and any guidance notes issued by the FIAU.

 - R2-6.2.2 In terms of the Prevention of Money Laundering and Funding of Terrorism Regulations, as subject persons, CSPs are required to appoint a Money Laundering Reporting Officer ('MLRO').
-Therefore, as part of the authorisation process, an Applicant shall propose an individual to be appointed as MLRO. - R2-6.2.3 The individual proposed to perform the role of MLRO may or may not be the Compliance Officer and/or the Managing Director having the duties outlined in R2-6.1.
-Applications for multiple roles will be assessed by the Authority on a case by case basis, depending on the particular operational set-up of the company and its supervisory track record.
+Therefore, as part of the authorisation process, an Applicant shall propose an individual to be appointed as MLRO. - R2-6.2.3 In the case of an individual CSP, such individual shall undertake the role of the MLRO and may or may not be the Compliance Officer.
+In the case of Legal Persons, applications for multiple roles will be assessed by the Authority on a case-by-case basis, depending on the particular operational set-up of the company and its supervisory track record.